 I have a Corbin Gunfighter seat which I may hang onto if I can adapt it to the Bobber if I should do a long haul on this rigid monster or just to change the look from time to time.
 BUT I am definitely going to fit the project bike with the same type spring solo seat as shown on the inspiration bike.

 Electric wise - Keeping a battery and charge system, Head light and for brake lights and rear turn signals (if i decide to use signals, might have to, to pass the safety or registration in FL?)
 I'll use orange bullets and two red/black light bullets for brake lights.
-Also need to wire in the dash board on the tank, I have the original Sporty wiring harness but I may got for simplicity and make a whole new harness, custom and clean to be as insignificant as possible.
+Also need to wire in the dash board on the tank, I have the original Sporty wiring harness but I may go for simplicity and make a whole new harness, custom and clean to be as insignificant as possible (and hidden).